-Dog hair is one of those inevitable side effects that come with being a dog owner – especially if you own a fluffy dog.
+Dog hair is one of those inevitable side effects that come with being a dog owner – especially if you own a fluffy dog breed.
 It has a tendency to get into everything, but it’s never worse than when it gets into your carpet.
 As such, it makes sense that you might want to look for ways to get embedded dog hair out of your carpets.

 As you might imagine, there are many ways to get rid of dog hair.
 If you are fortunate to have a low-shedding dog breed you’re in luck, but most dog owners will have to use one of various methods to get dog hair out of their carpets.
 Some of them are easy, while others might require you to put in a little more effort or to buy special equipment.
 For many, though, it’s more than worth any effort just to have clean carpets again.

 How to Get Dog Hair Out of Your Carpet

 Before we start talking about how you can get dog hair out of your carpet, we should first start with the old wives’ tales that you’ve probably heard before.
 No, a little baking soda isn’t really going to get dog hair out of your carpet.
 A damp towel (or even hand) is going to pick up plenty of hair, of course, but it’s going to leave you with dirty hands, a damp carpet, and a sore back from spending all day picking up dog hair.

 Instead of focusing on folk remedies, we’ll take this time to look at proven methods of getting dog hair out of carpets.